NNLP-IL/Webiks-Hebrew-RAGbot/README.md

 Set the following environment variables:

+MODEL_LOCATION: Path to the model directory
+ES_EMBEDDING_INDEX_LENGTH: Size of any index in elasticsearch
-ES\_EMBEDDING\_INDEX: The name of the Elasticsearch index for embeddings.
+EMBEDDING_INDEX: The name of the index we will embed docs into

-TOKENIZER\_LOCATION: The location of the tokenizer model.